Back

 What will be my biggest expense at university?

 Perhaps not surprisingly rent is the biggest expense for students.
-According to the National Student Money Survey 2023, this accounts for about 40% of monthly living costs.
+According to the National Student Money Survey 2024, this accounts for nearly half of average monthly living costs.

 But students are also seeing their food, other bills and transport costs increase, too.